Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market: PRZI-Bayesian-Optimization (PRBO)

-Address to the shortcomings of the existing PRSH algorithm, we propose the PRZI-Bayesian (PRB) algorithm, which uses a Bayesian optimization approach to solve the Continuum Bandits problem and the ``bandit-over-bandit" framework to solve the Non-stationary Bandits problem.
-In this section, the PRB algorithm is described in detail.
+To address the shortcomings of the existing PRSH algorithm, we propose the PRZI-Bayesian-Optimization (PRBO) algorithm, which uses a Bayesian optimization approach to solve the Continuum Bandits problem and the ``bandit-over-bandit'' framework to solve the nonstationary Bandits problem.
+In this section, PRBO is introduced in detail, and full pseudocode is presented in Algorithm~\ref{alg:prb}.

-\subsection{Bayesian optimization}
+\subsection{Bayesian Optimization}

-Thompson sampling\cite{russo2018tutorial} is a basic form of Bayesian optimization using Beta distribution as the prior distribution.
-But the Beta distribution is a discrete binary probability distribution that only applies to the MABs problem in which the payoff is binary distributed.
-In contrast, in the market trading problem we are studying, the payoff \emph{pps} is a continuous value.

-The Bayesian optimization algorithm is based on \emph{Gaussian Process}, using the normal distribution as a prior distribution, which supports the case where the rewards are continuous values.
-Furthermore, we do not need to generate a set of $s$ beforehand like what must be done under the classic Continuum Bandits framework.
-In each step, the classical Bayesian optimization can consider the tradeoff of exploiting and exploring automatically and generate continuous ``advice" of the next $s$ to explore, therefore naturally suitable for solving Continuum Bandits problems.